YuDesignTW/notion_widget_timer/README.md

 2. Upload these files to the repository
 3. Enable GitHub Pages in the repository settings
 4. Use the generated URL to embed the widget in Notion

-### Using Netlify or Vercel (Free)

-1. Sign up for an account on Netlify or Vercel
-2. Connect your GitHub repository or upload these files directly
-3. Deploy the website
-4. Use the generated URL to embed the widget in Notion

-## Customization

-You can customize the appearance and behavior of the widget by modifying the `styles.css` and `script.js` files.